 If you choose a rollover, request a direct rollover from your old plan to your new plan or IRA.
-Otherwise, you'll need to make an indirect rollover within 60 days to avoid tax and potential penalties.
+If the funds are sent to you by check, you'll need to make an indirect rollover within 60 days to avoid tax and potential penalties.